 Voter ID for ME raised and spent more than $600,000 on the campaign.
 The vast majority of that money — $525,000 — came from the Republican State Leadership Committee, a national organization that works to elect GOP candidates to state-level offices.

-Save Maine Absentee Voting spent more than $1.5 million on the campaign, according to the most recent data.
-The top donors to the group included several national labor unions, including the National Education Association and the Service Employees International Union.
-The Democratic Governor’s Association and the Democratic Congressional Campaign Committee also spent more than $300,000 combined to defeat Question 1, highlighting the partisan arguments for and against the measure.
+Save Maine Absentee Voting spent more than $1.5 million on the campaign, fueled in part by large donations from national labor unions.
+The Democratic Governor’s Association and the Democratic Congressional Campaign Committee also spent more than $300,000 combined to defeat Question 1.